molpopgen/fwdpy/README.rst

 Documentation
 ===================

 The manual_ is available online in html format at the project web page.
+The manual always corresponds to the version of *fwdpy* found on PyPi_.

 The API documentation may also be build using doxygen_: